juli1/CS5007-materials/part6/README.md

 Write a program composed of two threads:

- - **Producer thread**: activated periodically every second and the counter
+ - **Producer thread**: activated periodically every second and update the counter
- - **Consumer thread**: activated once thread 1 updated the counter
+ - **Consumer thread**: activated once the producer thread updated the counter

 The `counter` is a variable shared between both threads.
-This is an `int` that is incremented at each activation of thread1.
+This is an `int` that is incremented at each activation of the producer thread.

 **TODO**: implement this program.